Umrao Singh: Later life

 Singh was presented with his VC by King George VI at Buckingham Palace on 15 October 1945.
 The citation reads "Havildar Umrao Singh set a supreme example of gallantry and devotion to duty."

 He was promoted after recovering from his wounds.
-He retired from the British Indian army in 1946, but rejoined the army in 1947 following independence.
+He retired from the colonial Indian Army in 1946, but rejoined the army in 1947 following independence.
 On 1 February 1950, Singh was promoted to the junior commissioned officer rank of jemadar (equivalent to the present-day rank of naib subedar).
-He was promoted to subedar major on 2 May 1968, and to the honorary rank of captain on 15 August 1970.
+He was promoted to subedar major on 2 May 1968, and to the honorary rank of captain on 15 August 1970 on the occasion of his retirement from service.
 After leaving the army a second time, he returned to farm his family's 2 acre (8,000 m^{2}) smallholding.

 At the celebrations of the 50th anniversary of VE Day in London in 1995, he was almost turned away from the VIP tent because his name was not on the correct list, but Brigadier Tom Longland, who had organised the event, recognised his medal and gave orders for him to be admitted.
 After the event, Singh complained to British Prime Minister John Major about the meagre pension of £168 per year paid to the then ten surviving Indian VC holders.
 The amount had remained fixed since 1960, but Major subsequently arranged for the pension to be raised to £1,300 per year.
 He was awarded the Padma Bhushan in 1983.

 He attended the service of dedication of the Victoria Cross and George Cross Memorial in Westminster Abbey on 14 May 2003.
 In his book 'Toward Resurgent India', Lt.
 Gen. (Retd.)
 M. M. Lakhera, PVSM, AVSM, VSM writes: